 About 6 weeks after the "first meeting" you will have what is called a confirmation hearing.
 If you have an attorney, he or she will appear on your behalf.
 You do not need to attend unless you are instructed to attend by your attorney or the Trustee.
 At that hearing, the judge will hear from the Trustee and any creditors that want to object to their treatment in the plan.
-Once the judge is satisfied that the Trustee approves of your plan and that any creditor objections have been resolved, the judge "confirms" your plan and signs an Order of the court that approves your plan that binds and obliges both you and your creditors to the contract, or in this case, the plan.
+Once the judge is satisfied that the Trustee approves of your plan and that any creditor objections have been resolved, the judge "confirms" your plan and signs an Order of the court.
+The Order Confirming your plan signifies approval of your plan which binds and obliges both you and your creditors it.